CollectionBuilder/collectionbuilder.github.io/_docs/04_config/collection.md

 - **extension**: Determines the extension of each generated page.
 For us, `html` means our item pages will end as '.html'
 	- CollectionBuilder entry --> `html`

+{:.alert}
+'Page Gen' is enabled by a Ruby Gem created by Adolfo Villafiorita called [jekyll-datapage_gen](https://github.com/avillafiorita/jekyll-datapage_gen).
+Thank you Adolfo!

 {% endcapture %}